pnp/PnP/Samples/Core.ListItemChangeMonitor/ReadMe.md

     ChangeItem ci = change as ChangeItem;

     // the ci variable will have the Web Id, List Id and List Item Id
     // necessary to read the object.

-    // Be sure to test for object existance
+    // Be sure to test for object existence
   }
 }
 ```